 Locally owned and known for excellent service, Peterson's provides upscale dining with consistently mouthwatering steaks and seafood.
 Offerings from the ocean are flown in daily but local produce and products are on the plate when in season.
 The menu changes with the seasons, the wine list is extensive and exceptional, desserts are integral to complete your matchless meal and we haven't even discussed the appetizers and side dishes.
 Foie gras, wagyu carpaccio, lobster bisque...the menu goes on and there is nothing subpar on it.

 Piano jazz forms the backdrop of cool in the dark wood refuge of Sullivan's.
 The martinis are shaken, not stirred; steaks are aged a minimum of 28 days; the international wine list has been honored by Wine Spectator's "Award of Excellence;" desserts are made fresh daily and you can enjoy a cigar after dinner.
 The sweet potato casserole and bananas foster come highly recommended.

 One of the most elegant restaurant spaces in all of Indy, Prime 47 in downtown Indianapolis rises to the heights of its lofty ceiling.
 This independent hotspot is known for expert service and local flavor.
-The location, a block north of Bankers Life Fieldhouse, has made this a favorite for postgame fun.
+The location, a block north of Gainbridge Fieldhouse, has made this a favorite for postgame fun.
 The giant bone-in ribeye and the pianist who shakes things up will lift your spirits.